Natific/librewolf-userchrome-mac/README.md

 to install replace the userchrome.css file in your chrome folder in your firefox profile (found in: about:profiles)

-combiened with black7375's Firefox UI Fix with the Photon preset: https://github.com/black7375/Firefox-UI-Fix
+combined with black7375's Firefox UI Fix with the Photon preset: https://github.com/black7375/Firefox-UI-Fix

 firefox theme I used: https://addons.mozilla.org/en-US/firefox/addon/beautiful-opera-gx-fucsia/